Fredrick is an expert gardener, plumber, and author of farming guides. He loves to write about pest control, fish farming, and beekeeping.

 12. Kill the Adult Drain Flies

 As mentioned above, the adult flies are the primary cause of these worms, and therefore, if you can eliminate them, you can do away with the worms.
-You can use a safe insecticide to kill the flies, but I recommend you use physical means like fly swats, sticky tapes, and traps.
+You can use a safe insecticide to kill the flies, and I recommend the Covington Drain Fly Repellent which is safe, easy to apply, and quite effective in eliminating the flies.
+You can also use physical means like fly swats, sticky tapes, and traps to kill the flies.

 13. Remove Excess Moisture